-The manipulation of layered geometric forms has recently become the main focus of my work.
-I use creases and pleats to fold and distort fabric to create 3 dimensional art quilts, structures and sculptures.
-Exploring intuitively I stack, layer and mark fabric then join with stitch to create complex networks
+The manipulation of layered three dimensional forms has recently become the main focus of my work.
+I mark, layer, crease ,drape, stack and stitch textiles to create 3 dimensional art quilts, structures and assemblages and allow gravity to influence their final forms.

-I still occasionally make flat art quilts, the subject of which are most often influenced by matters of social conscience and have emotive or unsettling themes.
-They hold messages which are intended to provoke a strong reaction.
+I occasionally make flat art quilts, the subject of which is most often influenced by matters of social conscience.
+They often have emotive or unsettling themes and hold messages which are intended to provoke a strong reaction.

-My process is intuitive, led by ideas rather than a vision of a finished piece.
-By working on open ended tasks I explore how textiles can be manipulated and transformed into sculptured forms or wall art.
-I like to surprise the viewer, challenging them to question what they see, whether it be the subject of the piece that textiles have been used in unusual ways.
+My process is intuitive, led by thoughts rather than the vision of a finished piece.
+By working in on open ended explorations I manipulate and transform textiles into sculptured forms or wall art.
+I like to surprise the viewer, challenging them to question what they see, whether it be the subject of the piece or that textiles have been used in unusual ways.

 I am not a person that naturally rests.
 My mind is always active, buzzing with ideas which I try to capture before they fly away.
 I keep many notepads, covered with scribbled notes and sketches as reminders of potential ideas along with other collected ephemera.
 I use the walls of my studio much like the pages in a huge sketchbook or journal.
-They may seem chaotic, but to me they are the place my thoughts evolve and begin to be transformed into reality.
+To some they seem chaotic, but to me they are the place where my thoughts evolve and become transformed into reality.